jcassiday/ELK-Stack-Project/README.md

 - Metricbeat is a lightweight shipper that you can install on your servers to periodically collect metrics from the operating system and from services running on the server.

+### Setup ssh
+In order to use the playbook, you will need to have an Ansible control node already configured.
+Assuming you have such a control node provisioned: ssh-keygen (first time said yes when prompt) cd into .ssh/id_rsa.pub(Your Public key) and copy and paste ssh key to Azure Jumpbox Password key ssh -i .ssh/id_rsa azadmin@168.62.167.112 sudo apt install docker.io sudo docker pull cyberxsecurity/ubuntu:bionic

 ### Using the Playbook
 In order to use the playbook, you will need to have an Ansible control node already configured.
 Assuming you have such a control node provisioned:

 ### For ELK Server

-    Open command prompt
+    Open command prompt in Git-Bash to establish ssh link to cloud enviroment ssh username@Jump-BoxPrivateIP
-    ssh username@Jump-BoxPrivateIP
     sudo docker container list -a (to see what is running) Locate your ansible container name